Request a Safety Valve Quote

 1. Confirm relieving temperature, not only operating temperature

-The valve should be selected from the maximum credible relieving temperature.
-Steam superheat, hot oil upset, reactor runaway, fire exposure, blocked vapor outlet and thermal expansion can create a higher temperature than normal operation.
+The valve should be selected from the scenario-specific relieving temperature and relevant pressure-boundary metal temperature, not simply the highest normal operating value.
+Steam superheat, hot-oil upset, reactor runaway, fire exposure, blocked vapor outlet and thermal expansion can create different rating conditions.

 2. Select materials for strength at temperature